 - hair products

 Most cruise line staterooms will come equipped with a hair dryer.
 Irons and ironing boards must be requested from the stateroom host or may be provided in laundry rooms.
-If this your first cruise, one good tip is one of the best times to run laundry is in the early mornings or late evenings.
-Of course, laundry rooms will be busier on at sea days.
+If this is your first cruise, one good tip is one of the best times to run laundry is in the early mornings or late evenings.
+Of course, laundry rooms will be busier on at-sea days.